-Requesting overtime for the additional workload associated with several new, complex investment programs.
-FASD also anticipates having some staff on extended leaves of absence during the fiscal period.
+FASD is requesting overtime for additional workload associated with several new, complex investment programs.
+FASD also anticipates having some staff on extended leaves of absence during this fiscal period.
 Thus, FASD is requesting two agency temporary staff, one at the Accounting Technician I level and one at the Accountant level.
+This budget request also includes the LACERA Boards' recent approval of the reclassification of the Division Manager position to Chief Financial Officer, LACERA (CFO), and the Assistant Division Manager position to Assistant Chief Financial Officer, LACERA (ACFO).
+These reclassifications will be effective July 1, 2017.